AshutoshDongare/convo/README.md

 ## Feedback and References

 - If you face any issues or have suggesions, please mention those in issues sections.
-- If you liked this repo and you are able to use it in your work, please consider mentioning this repo in ciatations.
+- If you liked this repo and you are able to use it in your work, please consider starring and mentioning this repo in your ciatations.